 Secondly, once the partnership is in place, it can deliver results fairly quickly.

 Thirdly, it contributes to increasing the company's authority and reputation.

 Now, while a strategic partnership makes things a lot easier - once it’s done - the process to get there might be a little bit trickier.

-Differently from customers, that might have or not a need for your product or service, a strategic partnership is based on different value propositions that change consistently case by case.
+Differently from customers, that might have or not have a need for your product or service, a strategic partnership is based on different value propositions that change consistently case by case.